• Menu

 Cherry blooms at Kitsilano Beach, Vancouver BC

-Spring in Vancouver means a joyful awakening from our dark, wet winter slumber.
+Spring in Vancouver marks a cheerful awakening after our dark, wet winter slumber.

-Let’s slap on those shades (oh god, here come the rains again!) and break down the best things to do in Vancouver in spring.
+So, slap on those shades (though the rains may make an appearance!) and explore the best things to do in Vancouver in spring.

-The Top Things to Do in Vancouver in Spring
+What to Do in Vancouver in Spring: Top Spring Activities

 A bed of tulips at VanDusen Garden, Vancouver BC